-Just how much fat a protection dog should consume is a hotly debated subject in the world of canine nourishment.
+Just how much dietary fats a protection dog should consume is a hotly debated subject in the world of canine nourishment.
 Many people who formulate their own carnivorous diet regimes for their protection dogs include too much protein in comparison to fat or use plant oils that are poorly digested, which can have a very negative impact on the health of their animals.

 Fat Consumption In Nature